Contact

 From the end client's perspective, there are a few key differences between SPLA and "license-included" CSP-hosting services.

-First, there is no license transaction in SPLA versus a regular license purchase from a CSP-Hoster.
+• First, there is no licence transaction in SPLA versus a regular licence purchase from a CSP-Hoster.

-Secondly, and importantly for many, the minimal term in SPLA is a calendar month versus at least one year in CSP.
+• Secondly, and importantly for many, the minimum term in SPLA is a calendar month, whereas in CSP it is at least one year for equivalent licences.
+CSP has monthly billing options, but they are unavailable for server licences.

 Again, I’m not saying that CSP-Hosting offerings are worse than SPLA.
 But these differences must be understood.